catfoolyou/Block-Bypass/README.md

 # Block-Bypass
 A list of functioning offline downloads for all of the stuff on my website after it got blocked.

+## Lightspeed agent
+You can use the uploaded files to kill off Lightspeed agent and unblock any website as well as wss conncections to blocked domains, however this only works on Windows computers.

 ## Eaglercraft:
 The latest 1.5.2 and 1.8.8 offline clients are available for download.
 ## Five nights at Winston's